We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $75 with insurance, $150-$220 out of pocket

 Nurx provides three user-friendly kits that cover commonly contracted infections.
 The test kits include unlimited messaging with Nurx’s medical professionals, shipping, and results.

 The Basics Covered Kit tests for gonorrhea, syphilis, chlamydia, and HIV.
-For those concerned about rectal or throat infections, we recommend taking the Healthy Woman Kit or Full Control Kit which provide testing options for various parts of the body.
+For those concerned about rectal or throat infections, we recommend taking the Healthy Woman Kit or Full Control Kit.
+They provide testing options for various parts of the body.

 Since Nurx offers throat and anal swabs, the testing company may catch STIs you would otherwise miss.

 Tests offered include:

 - Basics Covered Kit ($75 with insurance or $150 out of pocket): tests for chlamydia, gonorrhea, syphilis, and HIV

 - Healthy Woman Kit ($75 with insurance or $190 out of pocket): tests for chlamydia, gonorrhea, trichomoniasis, syphilis, and HIV

 - Full Control Kit ($75 with insurance or $220 out of pocket): tests for chlamydia, gonorrhea, hepatitis C, syphilis, and HIV